 Saxo Bank – Connect With World

 Saxo Bank is a great trading platform with competitive pricing, an exceptional range of trading tools, impressive research, and great customer support.
 In addition to all this, it offers a thorough variety of instruments of more than 40K trading instruments and is considered one of the best forex brokers.
-The only downside to it is that it charges a minimum deposit of 10,000 U.S Dollars.
-Another thing to notice at this platform is that around 65 percent of the retail CFD accounts lose money on this platform.
+The only downside to it is that it charges minimum deposits of 10,000 U.S Dollars.
+Another thing to notice at this platform is that around 65 percent of the retail CFD accounts lose money.

 eToro – Copy Trading

-eToro is great for copy trading and is considered to be one of the best forex brokers.
-Moreover, it was awarded this year for offering easy to use copy trading services.
+eToro is great for copy trading and is one of the best forex brokers USA.
+Moreover, it was awarded this year for offering easy-to-use copy trading services.
 Traders here at eToro can copy the trades of other users through more than 1900 trading instruments.
 This wide variety of instruments includes CFDs on famous cryptocurrencies.
 The only point where eToro lacks is pricing.

 easyMarkets – Unique Way Of Trading

 easyMarkets is a unique web-based trading platform and is considered one of the best forex trading platforms.
 It offers trade protection to its users.
 It is indeed the best forex broker out there for beginners.
 It is an expensive trading platform but is very user-friendly.
 It offers two user-friendly features, namely:

 On the downside, this trading platform lacks market research tools.
 It offers just 169 tradable instruments.
 The mobile app of its platform is also quite average.
 On the other hand, around 74 percent of the retail CFD accounts lose money.
 For details on commissions, please refer to the official website.